-I am an Assistant Professor at the Clemson University Department of Philosophy and Religion and the Director of the Law, Liberty, and Justice Program.
-I received my Ph.D. in Philosophy from Boston University in 2012.
-Before that, I earned an M.A. in Philosophy from Georgia State University, a Master 2 in Ethics and Politics from Université Paris IV Sorbonne, and a B.A. from Université Paris X Nanterre.
+Before joining Northeastern, I was an Assistant Professor at Clemson University in upstate South Carolina.
+I received a Ph.D. in Philosophy from Boston University, a M.A. in Philosophy from Georgia State University, a Master 2 in Ethics and Politics from Université Paris IV Sorbonne, and a B.A.
+(Licence and Maîtrise) from Université Paris X Nanterre.